 In 2016 our Annual Barn Dance Fundraiser relocated to Sang Hill Farms in McHenry to accomodate our growing number of guests.

-As we approach our 10th year, we are honored to be ever changing, growing and serving Garrett County children.
+As we celebrate our 10th year, we honored to be ever changing, growing and serving Garrett County children.

 We look forward to many more years of serving children in Garrett County, Maryland by providing them with caring, committed, adult role models who offer their time each week to make a difference through mentoring.